winston0410/commented.nvim/README.md

 - Provide sensible comment symbols default for **as much language as possible** (Always a WIP)

-- Handle multi-line block comment (WIP)
+- Handle multi-line block comment, both commenting and uncommenting

 - Commenting lines in normal mode and visual line mode